-Departments are further required to provide more detail on receipts, which are presented in Table B.1, in the Annexure to Estimates of Provincial Revenue and Expenditure.
-For the discussion with regard to revenue retention by legislatures, refer to Section 6 of Estimates of Provincial Revenue and Expenditure in this document.
+Departments are further required to provide more detail on receipts, which are presented in Table B.1, in the Annexure to EPRE.
+For the discussion with regard to revenue retention by legislatures, refer to Section 6 of EPRE in this document.